EasyTier/easytier.github.io/en/guide/network/configurations.md

   -e, --external-node <EXTERNAL_NODE>
           use a public shared node to discover peers -n, --proxy-networks <PROXY_NETWORKS>
-          export local networks to other peers in the vpn -r, --rpc-portal <RPC_PORTAL>
+          export local networks to other peers in the virtual network -r, --rpc-portal <RPC_PORTAL>
           rpc portal address to listen for management.
 0 means random port, 12345 means listen on 12345 of localhost, 0.0.0.0:12345 means